luludada/Data-Science/README.md

 * 04/15/2018, Finished Statistics for Business and Economic Chapter 1 summary and supplementary exercises.

+* 04/17/2018, Learned Python introduction from DataCamp.
+Finished the first chapter.

 ## Books

 * Statistics for Business and Economics